As an Amazon Associate, I earn from qualifying purchases.

 a white bowl of instant pot cauilflower topped with parsley

-If you’re looking for a healthy side dish that is ready in a flash, you can’t go wrong with this Instant Pot Cauliflower!
+If you’re looking for a tasty side dish that is ready in a flash, you can’t go wrong with this Instant Pot Cauliflower!
 Cooked perfectly al dente every, you’ll love the fact that you can simply push a button and walk away.

 Similar to our Instant Pot Broccoli, this recipe is for basic steamed cauliflower.
 If you’re looking to season it while it cooks, follow the seasoning instructions in this Instant Pot Asparagus to include garlic, butter, and lemon.
 Yum!